-In a parallel process, a Workshop on the Ecosystem Approach held in Malawi during 1998 identified twelve principles/characteristics for managing biodiversity at an ecosystem level, seeking to achieve a satisfactory balance between conservation and development.
-These "Malawi Principles for the Ecosystem Approach (MPEA)" were also confirmed at the CBD 7th COP, noting their strong cross-linkage to AAPG.
+7th COP, noting their strong cross-linkage to AAPG.
 They advocate integrated management of land, water and living resources for promoting the conservation and sustainable use in an equitable way, recognising that humans and their diverse cultures are an integral part of ecosystems.

-The AAPG and MPEA can be summarised together as recommendations for:
+The AAPG and MPEA can be summarised together (see Appendix 4) as recommendations for:

 - 1. Supportive and linked governance at all levels with harmonised regulations that promote societal benefits from conservation and avoid perverse effects. - 2.
 Avoidance of adverse impacts within or between ecosystems and of short-termism, especially when faced with inevitable change. - 3.
 Transparent and adaptive management along a use-protection continuum, based on interdisciplinary science, monitoring and timely feedbacks. - 4.
-Encouragement of economic/cultural incentives with sharing of benefits (and costs) especially at the local level, while avoiding waste. - 5.
+Encouragement of economic/cultural incentives for sustainable use and conservation, with sharing of benefits (and costs) especially at the local level, while avoiding waste. - 5.
 Decentralisation of management to an appropriate bio-economic scale, especially to empower, hold accountable and access knowledge of local people. - 6.
 Education, awareness and inclusion of managers, resource users, and society at large.